jointakahe/takahe/docs/tuning.rst

 Takahē's background task processing system is called Stator, and it uses asynchronous Python to pack loads of tasks at once time into a single process.

-By default, it will try to run up to 100 tasks at once, with a maximum of 40 from any single model (FanOut will usually be the one it's doing most of).
-You can tweak these with the ``TAKAHE_STATOR_CONCURRENCY`` and ``TAKAHE_STATOR_CONCURRENCY_PER_MODEL`` environment variables.
+By default, it will try to run up to 20 tasks at once, with a maximum of 4 from any single model (FanOut will usually be the one it's doing most of).
+You can tweak these with the ``TAKAHE_STATOR_CONCURRENCY`` and ``TAKAHE_STATOR_CONCURRENCY_PER_MODEL`` environment variables; for every extra element of concurrency you add, however, it will use an additional database connection in a new worker thread.
+Be wary of hitting your database's connection limits.

 The only real limits Stator can hit are CPU and memory usage; if you see your Stator (worker) containers not using anywhere near all of their CPU or memory,